-So far, I’ve gotten quite a lot of profitable stock ideas that I would have otherwise missed out.
+So far, I’ve gotten quite a lot of profitable stock ideas that I would have otherwise missed out on.

 You can read my review on Motley Fool Stock Advisor here.

-However, if you don’t want to spend a lot of time to pick and manage your own investments, then you should consider passive investing.
+However, if you don’t want to spend a lot of time picking and managing your own investments, then you should consider passive investing.

 Passive investing is probably better for you if :